How to Decorate Art Deco

 Add sculptural decor and furniture

 Sculptures and other works of art were abundant throughout the Art Deco period.
-So it’s never a bad idea to introduce a sculptural tchotchke or two!!
-But if you have a bigger budget, you’ll make a bigger impact if you introduce sculptural furniture.
+It’s never a bad idea to introduce a sculptural tchotchke or two!
+And if you have a bigger budget, you’ll make a bigger impact if you introduce sculptural furniture.

 Curved sofas and armchairs and waterfall style consoles are pieces that would bring a great sculptural presence to an Art Deco style space.
-Curved shapes introduce a gentle softness into a room so it makes sense that people are embracing this trend at the moment.
+Curved shapes can really help introduce a gentle softness into a room.

 Velvet furniture is also very art deco revival and feels very luxe and glamourous.